Our white pool pipe and fittings are compatible with all other makes of 1 1/2"

 and other equipment come with union ends on them allowing 1 ½″ or 2″ white pool pipe

-second-hand equipment and they may come with a threaded connection, or even a flange.
+second-hand equipment which may come with a threaded connection, or even a flange.
 The threads on such

 equipment are very dependent on what market the equipment was originally manufactured for and where it